-reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes, widespread rash, fever and enlarged lymph nodes.
+reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
 These serious skin rashes can be preceded by fever and flu-like symptoms.

 There have been very few reports of a severe allergic reaction (including severe skin erosions that may affect the skin as the protective barrier of the body).
 The allergic reaction might lead to swelling of the face and neck and/or difficulty in breathing or swallowing.
 If this happens contact your doctor or nearest casualty department immediately.